dyorg/Lean/README.md

 echo Time::subtract('12:30:00', '13:00:00'); // 23:30:00
 ```

-##Author

-The Lean PHP framework was created by [Dyorg Almeida](http://facebook.com/dyorg.almeida "Dyorg Facebook page"),
+## Author

-a full-stack web developer expert and entrepreneur.
+Created by [Dyorg Almeida](br.linkedin.com/in/dyorgalmeida), a full-stack web developer and PHP expert ([Zend Certified Engineer]( http://www.zend.com/en/yellow-pages/ZEND020495)).
-Dyorg is founder and CEO of [Rabbiit](http://rabbiit.com "Rabbiit.com"),
-a brazilian startup that develops a simple productivity management and time tracking software.
+Today Dyorg is founder and CTO at [Rabbiit](http://rabbiit.com), a brazilian startup that develops a simple time tracking software.

+http://rabbiit.com - Sign up for free  (available only in portuguese for now)

 ## License